July 17, 2025

 When Google Tag Manager code is placed on your website, it automatically creates a Data Layer.

-If you want to push some data to dataLayer when the page loads, you need to place that data above Google Tag Manager code.
+If you want to push some data to dataLayer when the page loads, you need to place that data above the Google Tag Manager code.
 Like this:

 <head> <script> window.dataLayer = window.dataLayer || []; window.dataLayer.push({ 'customerType': 'vip', 'registrationCountry': 'United States' }); </script> <script> <!-- Google Tag Manager --> ... <!-- End Google Tag Manager --> </script> </head>